If you adhere to the four most important things about IT security, you hardly have to worry anymore!

 1. Always keep the operating system up to date and update updates immediately.

-You use software from Microsoft?
+Do you use software from Microsoft?

-2. Use password manager
+2. Use the password manager

 So my advice: